Skip to main content

 Pricing model comparison

 The economic implications of authentication choices become apparent at scale.
-Our analysis models costs across different user volumes:
+Our analysis models costs across different user volumes using Clerk's Pro plan (monthly billing):

 The hidden costs reveal themselves in add-ons.
-Clerk charges $100/month each for MFA, enhanced administration, and B2B features (WorkOS Analysis, 2024).
+Clerk charges $100/month (or $85/month billed annually) for Enhanced B2B Authentication and $100/month (or $85/month billed annually) for Enhanced Administration (Clerk Pricing).
+MFA, passkeys, and 1 enterprise SSO connection are included in the Pro plan.
+The Business plan at $250/month (annual) or $300/month adds SOC 2 report access and priority support.
 Auth0 bundles more features in higher tiers but requires enterprise contracts for advanced capabilities.

 For startups and growing SaaS applications, Clerk's transparent pricing enables accurate forecasting.
 Auth0's value emerges at enterprise scale where compliance requirements justify premium costs.